na-na-hi/renget/archive/lcbguide.md

 Also note that, unlike other gachas, We to have set of 12 static characters, for whom we roll for different "outfits" that change how the characters behave in-game.
 This means that the characters are going to be well-developed and play important roles throughout the story, instead of characters being introduced and forgotten constantly, like is the case with other gachas.
 Each character is designed to appeal to a specific niche, so you will likely have at least one character to waifu/husbandofag over.

 **4. This game has a required reading list?**
 Yes.
 They're not necessary to understanding the setting, but they're still great reads.
 Some of them, like Metamorphosis, Stranger and Hell Screen, are very short.
-There is also Wonderlab, Distortion Detective, and Leviathan, which are spinoff comics/novels set in the Project Moon Universe.
+There is also Distortion Detective and Leviathan, which are comics/novels set in the Project Moon Universe.
 [MEGA with the required reading and comics/webnovels](https://mega.nz/folder/xosDkZ5Z#Wt4JpUt5Bb2XG77pxuuXpw) [Recommended Translations](https://rentry.org/ligmabooks) [Full list](https://files.catbox.moe/tgo7m4.png)